exercism/docs/building/tracks/new/add-initial-exercises.md

 There are two options when implementing one of the above exercises:

-1. Implement the exercise from scratch, using the test cases in the `canonical-data.json` file
+1. Implement the exercise from scratch, using the test cases in the `canonical-data.json` file.
-2. Port an implementation of the exercise from another track
+2. Port an implementation of the exercise from another track.

 The second option can be particularly appealing, as it can give you results quickly.
-Keep in mind though that you should tweak the implementation to best fit your track.
+Keep in mind, though, that you should tweak the implementation to best fit your track.
-As an example, some tracks don't use classes but only work with functions.
+As an example, some tracks do not use classes but only work with functions.
 If your track usually works with objects though, you should adapt the implementation to what best fits your track.

 [allergies]: https://github.com/exercism/problem-specifications/tree/main/exercises/allergies